-Donald Trump criticizes Australia and allies over Iran Strait of Hormuz dispute and military support
+Trump criticizes Australia and allies for not aiding Iran war effort; Strait of Hormuz tensions rise

 Consensus Summary